george-aidonidis/blog/content/blog/side-projects/index.md

 Don't you need authentication?
 What about transactions?

-These concerns overwhelms you so another side project is left unfinished 😬
+All these concerns and more overwhelms you, so another side project is left unfinished 😬

 #### Not having a plan

-Having a great idea is one thing but planning out how you are going to implemented is more important.
+Having a great idea is one thing but planning on how you are going to implemented it is more important.
 It's extremely rare (well, impossible actually) to just sit in front of the computer, start shooting code and make your idea a real application.

 #### Not having a schedule

 We don't go to our work any time we want.
-Why working on a side project should be different?
+Why working a side project should be different?

 #### Trying to be perfect

 When we are the manager of our project we tend to set very high standards of code quality and tools that we use.
-I've often fell to a victim of wasting time reading about configuring these tools instead of working towards my goal, finish the side project!
+I've often fell a victim of wasting time reading about configuring tools instead of working towards my goal, finish my project!

 #### Not having a reward

 Working on a side project usually doesn't include getting paid for it or getting any immediate public recognition.

 Now, that doesn't mean that side projects are always doomed.
-There are a few tips that we can do to help us finish our side project!
+There are a few tips that we can do to help us finish our side project.

 ### Tips

 #### Set a small goal

-This is the most important tip suggested by a good friend mine.
+This is the most important tip suggested by my good friend and colleague.
 Going for the next Facebook is not feasible.
 Try for something smaller instead, maybe a function that capitalizes words in an array or a logger extension for the browser.
 Even if you have a large project idea, try to break it down to very small projects.

 Key thing here is that when you build something small it provides the sense of achievement quicker than building a bigger project.